Useful information about DEC

 What is a Display Energy Certificate?

-Display Energy Certificate shows the energy performance of a building based on its actual
+A DEC shows the energy performance of a

-consumption and the CO2 emissions that result from that energy use.
+building based on its actual annual energy consumption and the CO2 emissions that result

-A has the lowest CO2 emissions (best) and G the highest CO2 emissions (worst).
+This is shown as a rating from A to G, where A has the lowest CO2 emissions (best) and G the highest CO2

-is also shown as a number.
-A typical building of its type would have a rating of 100.
-A building with twice the typical CO2 emissions would have a rating of 200.
+The rating is also shown as a number.
+A typical building of its type would have a rating of

 A DEC must be accompanied by an Advisory Report containing recommendations for